lloydkevin/hugo-wd/content/post/2007-08-29-xampp-lite-on-usb-disk-benchmark-php-and-mysql-by-slowing-down-your-server.md

 I don't have to tell you that running an Apache web server, PHP 5.0 and MySQL from a USB disk is not a great idea for a production environment.
 Disk access to the USB disk is much slower than a hard drive.
 This has an unexpected benefit that I've noticed with CakePHP.
 Queries that used to take 3 milliseconds and 4 milliseconds now take 300 milliseconds and 400 milliseconds.

 So why am I excited about stuff running so slowly?
 When you have a table with 20 fields, but only regularly use five (5), CakePHP makes it so easy write _$this->paginate()_ or _$this->findAll();_ to retrieve results that we sometimes forget the all 20 fields are being returned every single time.
-You see the debug say that &#8220;_3 queries took 10 ms_&#8220;_._ You don't really think much of it, but when the debug window says &#8220;_3 queries took 500 ms_&#8220;, you realize that you need to do some work.
+You see the debug say that "_3 queries took 10 ms_"_._ You don't really think much of it, but when the debug window says "_3 queries took 500 ms_", you realize that you need to do some work.
 It makes you think about things that normalizing databases, and caching models, controllers, and views.

 ### Installing XAMPP